OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:13

-Then the owner of the vineyard said, ‘What shall I do?
-I will send my beloved son; perhaps they will respect him.’
+Then the owner of the vineyard pondered, ‘What shall I do?
+I will send my dear son; perhaps they will show him respect.’

 ## Luke 20:14